-Human activities can cause changes in the marine and terrestrial environment that disrupt the physiology, movement and behaviour of birds, lizards, ants, sea turtles and many other species.
+Human activities can cause changes in the marine and terrestrial environment that disrupt the physiology, movement and behaviour of mammals, birds, lizards, ants, sea turtles, fish, diverse invertebrates and many other species.
 These activities include for example heavy-metal pollution, the introduction of invasive species, impenetrable fences, roads and other barriers to dispersal and habitat fragmentation.